 Nurses document the consent process, as well as a refusal or withdrawal of consent.

 Nurses take action if they have any concerns related to consent.

 Effective communication is essential to ensure that your client's decisions about his or her own health care are understood, expressed and respected by everyone involved.
 Strengthen your communication by giving explanations in ways best understood by the client and by using a combination of strategies.
 These might include:

 Communication and decision-making about health care is often an ongoing process.
 While clients may consent to an initial plan for care, you should re-establish consent if, for example, you believe your client may be reconsidering the decision or if you are contemplating changes to the plan.

 Identify which legislation applies to your practice.
 In B.C., the Health Care (Consent) and Care Facility (Admission) Act and the Infants Act are key statutes.

-The Health Care (Consent) and Care Facility (Admission) Act outlines: the scope and elements of consent; the requirement for nurses and other health care professionals to seek consent for care, treatment and research; how consent is obtained; and some of the exceptions to the consent requirements.
+Health Care (Consent) and Care Facility (Admission) Act outlines: the scope and elements of consent; the requirement for nurses and other health care professionals to seek consent for care, treatment and research; how consent is obtained; and some of the exceptions to the consent requirements.

-The Infants Act deals with consent for clients under 19 years of age.
+Infants Act deals with consent for clients under 19 years of age.
 This Act uses the term "infant" to describe all minors, but it provides rules to determine who qualifies as "mature" minors and who are, therefore, entitled to give consent to their own health care.